-In this chapter, we describe the solid state reaction method that is used in this research work.
+In this chapter, we describe the standard solid state reaction method that is used in this research work.

-3.2 Conventional solid state reaction method
+3.3 Conventional solid state reaction method

 In the solid state reaction method, the required composition is usually prepared form the appropriate amount of raw mineral oxides or carbonates by crushing, grinding and milling.
 The most common type of mill is the ball mill, which consists of a lined pot with hard spheres or rod inside.
 Milling can be carried out in a wet medium to increase the degree of mixing.
 This method depends on the solid state inter-diffusion between the raw materials.
 Solids do not usually react at room temperature over normal time scales.
-Thus it is necessary to heat them at higher temperatures for the diffusion length (2Dt) $^{1/2}$ to exceed the particle size, where D is the diffusion constant for the fast-diffusing species, and t is the firing time.
-The ground powders are then calcined in air or oxygen at a temperature above 1000°C. For some time, this process is continued until the mixture is converted into the correct crystalline phase.
+Thus it is necessary to heat them at higher temperatures for the diffusion length $(2Dt)^{1/2}$ to exceed the particle size, where D is the diffusion constant for the fast-diffusing species, and t is the firing time [2].
+The ground powders are then calcined in air or oxygen at a temperature above 850 °C. For some time, this process is continued until the mixture is converted into the correct crystalline phase.
 The calcined powders are again crushed into fine powders.
 The pellets or toroid shaped samples are prepared from these calcined powders using die-punch assembly or hydrostatic or isostatic pressure.
-Sintering is carried out in the solid state, at temperature ranging 1050-1400°C, for times of typically 1-40 h and in various atmospheres (e.g. Air, O2 and N2) [2-5].
+Sintering is carried out in the solid state, at temperature ranging 1100-1400 °C, for times of typically 1-40 h and in various atmospheres (e.g. Air, O_2 and N_2) [3-6].
 Fig. 3.1 shows, diagrammatically, the stages followed in ferrite preparation.
-The general solid state reaction leading to a ferrite MeFe2O4 may be represented as